PeterCaine/Trip-Advisor_Scrape/README.md

 ## Output

-- a pickle file is output containing a binary version of the raw html of each review. file "sample_pickle_extract.py" is an example of how to extract to dictionary info about:
+- a pickle file is output containing a binary version of the raw html around each review.
+File "sample_pickle_extract.py" is an example of how to extract to dictionary info about:
     - reviewer,
     - review date,
     - overall rating,